-The AP-370LH/H is a Half-size Intel Celeron Processor in 370-pin Socket grade PCI/ISA single board computer that is using the Intel 440 BX chipset, that supports the Ultra DMA-33 for faster hard drive and the health monitoring hardware.
-The health monitoring hardware detects and releases a sound alarm for any abnormal function of the operating voltage & temperature of CPU or it's cooling fan.
-For boosting operation, this motivated card also supports one socket for a Flash Disk, two DIM modules.
+The AP-540TX is a full-size Pentium PCI/ISA single board computer that is using the Intel's chipset 82430TX which supports the Ultra DMA-33 for faster hard drive and the Health monitoring hardware.
+It also has the S3 ViRGE 375 VGA chip on-board for immediate connection to your monitor.
+Health monitoring hardware is also available on the AP-540TX that detects and releases a sound alarm for any abnormal function which is found on the operating voltage & temperature of CPU (or it's cooling fan).
+The For boosting operation, this motivated card also supports sockets for a Flash Disk, two DIMMs and four SIMMs.
+It offers the function of an industrial computer on a single board with on-board 2nd level cache RAM of 512KB for maximum performance.